stevesitton/leadership-notes/one-on-ones.md

 5. How can I help?
 6. What are you saying no to? (if you say yes to this)
 7. What was most useful to you?
 What did you learn?

+## From - The Management Playbook
+1. What keeps you here?
+2. What do you think your strengths are? (skills, knowledge, talent)
+3. What about your weaknesses?
+4. What are your goals for you current role? (give a timeline)
+5. How often do you like to meet with me to discuss your progress?
+Are you the kind of person who will tell how you are feeling or do I have to ask?
+6. Do you have any personal goals or commitments you would like to share?
+7. What is the best praise you have even received?
+What made it good?
+8. Have you had any productive partnerships or mentors?
+Why do you think these relationships worked so well for you?
+9. What are you future growth goals, your career goals?
+Are there any particular skills you want to learn?
+Are there some specific challenges you want to experience?
+10. Is there anything else you want to talk about that might help us work well together?

 ## Useful structure
 Identify: These questions focus on what really matters for your report and what topics are worth spending more time on